ioer-dresden/carto-lab-docker/docs/use-cases/ssh-client-auth.md

 ---

-## 2. Register the Key in GitLab
+## 2. Register the Key in GitLab / GitHub

-Before the container can use the key, the public half must be authorized in GitLab.
+Before the container can use the key, the public half must be authorized on your Git platform.

 Output the public key on the host machine and copy it:
 ```bash